 This pasta recipe is simple, quick, and easily adapted to what you have in the fridge.
 These days I make it almost every week as it is among Birdy’s favorite foods.
 What is it with toddlers that makes any food that contains pasta and tomatoes an instant hit?

 - Pasta of your choice

 - 1 onion

 - One or two veggie(s) of your choice: carrot, celery, paprika, zucchini, etc.

 - Parmesan cheese

-Meanwhile pour some olive oil in a frying pan and set to medium heat.
+Meanwhile, pour some olive oil in a frying pan and set over medium heat.
 Chop the onion as small as you can, press the garlic clove and throw it in the pan.
 Grate or mince (I use my hand blender) the veggies of your choice and add in the pan.
-Be careful not to add too much vegetables as the sauce will end up too thick.
+Be careful not to add too many vegetables as the sauce will end up too thick.

 Add some sea salt, black pepper, and/or any spices of your choice.
 Serve with freshly grated Parmesan and, if you wish, a side of salad.

 The recipe is adapted from one of my favorite Latvian food bloggers, click here for the original.